tomwardill/Python-Articles/python-packaging.rst

-Simple guide to Python Packaging
+A Guide to Python Packaging
 ================================

 Introduction